 3. Select the “.NET Framework 3.5 (includes .NET 2.0 and 3.0)” checkbox and click “OK.”
 You can leave the other options as is.

-Windows 10 will then connect to Windows update to be able to install the .NET Framework 3.5 on your computer.
+Windows will then connect to Windows update to install the .NET Framework 3.5 on your computer.

 To complete the installation, you may need to restart your computer.

-Provided you have a Windows 10 installation media handy, you can use it to install older versions of the .NET framework.
+Provided you have Windows installation media handy, you can use it to install older versions of the .NET framework.
 It’s much quicker and doesn’t require having an active Internet connection.

 Here’s how to do it:

-2. Next, open the File Explorer, and under “This PC” note the letter of the installation media you inserted (D: in my case).
+2. Next, open File Explorer, and under “This PC,” note the letter of the installation media you inserted (D: in my case).

 3. Press the Windows key and type

 4. Right-click the Command Prompt and click “Run as administrator.”